mustafaacan/test/README.md

   - Obtaining Way: Will be pulled from the user database

-   D) EMAIL SECTION
+   D) ENABLED SECTION

   - Type: Boolean
   - Requirement: Required
-  - Specified Form: True/False
+  - Specified Form: True / False
   - Obtaining Way: Will be pulled from the user database